nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of persons in the address book, automatically sorted by their priority from HIGH to LOW.
+Shows a list of persons in the address book, sorted according to the latest sorting order specified by the `sort` command.
+If no sorting order has been specified, the list will be sorted by priority from HIGH to LOW.
 - `list`: Shows a list of people who are current contacts (i.e. not archived)
 - `list archive/`: Shows a list of people who are archived
 - `list all/`: Shows a list of all people

+Format: `list [archive/] [all/]`

 <box type="warning" seamless>